 - Reconstructive surgery of the other breast in order to produce symmetry.

 - Services related to the pregnancy of a covered child, but not those related to the child born to the family member.

-- Medically necessary procedures to diagnose autism.
-The treatment of autism spectrum disorder is not covered under the Plan.
+- Medically necessary procedures to diagnose intellectual or developmental disability.
+The treatment of intellectual or developmental disability is not covered under the Plan.

 - Skilled-nursing care when pre-certified.
 (See Skilled-nursing care in Specific coverage in the Covered Expenses section below for details).